 If your organization is considering freelancers to fill certain roles, you need to know the pluses and minuses of freelancer payment strategies.

-In fact, according to the report, nearly 54 million Americans — 34 percent of U.S. adult laborers — have worked as freelancers in the past year.
+According to the report, over 57 million Americans — 36 percent of U.S. adult laborers — worked as freelancers in 2017.

 A recent Forbes report lists marketing, web development, editorial, accounting, graphic design and teaching as fields likely to continue to use freelance workers.
 The shift to gig employment means you and your human resources executives need to discuss not only freelancer payment strategies, but also what implications they might have for your business model.

 Advantages and Disadvantages

 Freelance workers offer you several apparent cost-cutting advantages.
 The IRS notes your firm doesn't have to withhold income, Social Security or Medicare taxes for bona fide freelancers.
 Nor, usually, do you need to provide such benefits as health insurance or paid vacation; however, there may be a penalty for not providing minimum value health insurance under the terms of the Employer Shared Responsibility provisions of the ACA.

 But freelance workers come with drawbacks.
 Freelancers work for the highest bidder; you may also be competing for that worker's time, attention and effort with several other employers.
 Your firm can't oversee exactly how freelance workers complete assigned jobs — and in fact, in a true independent contractor relationship businesses generally cannot direct, supervise or control how the worker performs their job.

 Be aware, however, that the IRS and state agencies often consider most workers as employees, and apply rigorous standards on firms to demonstrate that a worker is a true contractor.